jlabedzki/tinyapp/README.md

 ## Getting Started

 - Install all dependencies (using the `npm install` command).
-- Run the development web server using the `node express_server.js` command.
+- Run the development web server using the `npm start` command.
-- Head to http://localhost:8080/register to get started!
+- Head over to http://localhost:8080/register to get started!

 ## Features